pfdubois/BridgeBidding/source/Planning.rst

 choose one of opener's suits.

 But if responder cannot agree to hearts, his bid of 3♦ may be too high.
-The partnership might have less than half the points between them, yet we're promising to take 9 of the 13 tricks.
+The partnership might have fewer than half the points between them, yet we're promising to take 9 of the 13 tricks.
 For this to be safe, opener would need around seventeen points.